Linaro/lava/doc/v2/lava-tool.rst

   $ sudo apt update
   $ sudo apt install lava-tool

-(If you are installing on Debian Jessie, you may want to first enable ``jessie-backports`` to install an updated ``lava-tool`` to use some superuser operations or for other updates.)
+(If you are installing on Debian Jessie or Stretch, you may want to first enable ``backports`` to install an updated ``lava-tool`` to use some superuser operations or for other updates.)

 .. important:: ``lava-tool`` is being updated and new features are being added as the migration to V2 continues.
 It is important that all users update